sloria/TextBlob/README.rst

     from text.blob import TextBlob

-    text = """Beautiful is better than ugly.
+    zen = """Beautiful is better than ugly.
     Explicit is better than implicit.
     Simple is better than complex.
     Complex is better than complicated.